 Plants with defense mechanisms are excellent additions to your home.
 The more prickles and thorns they have, the more impenetrable your property.

-While not every plant on this list is visually appealing, each one sure poses a threat to unwelcome folks:
+While not all of the defensive plants on this list are visually appealing, each one sure poses a threat to unwelcome folks:

 Most folks think of Valentine’s Day when they see roses.
 We see things differently.

 Roses are perfect for protecting your home from invaders.
 They have thorny branches that can prick a person and even draw blood.
 Planting rose bushes around your property will definitely help you trip up a trespasser or two.

 Bonus: these defensive plants are nice to look at.